MjChen120/MjChen120/README.md

 ###  ✨Hello, This is Betty (Mingjia) Chen✨

-I am currently studying in a Master's degree in Interaction Design at the ArtCenter. 🔭
+I am currently studying in a Master of Interaction Design program at the ArtCenter. 🔭

 <!--
 **MjChen120/MjChen120** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.